Venezuela opposition fails to register candidate for presidential election

 In a joint statement, Argentina, Costa Rica, Ecuador, Guatemala, Paraguay, Peru and Uruguay expressed concern over the PUD candidate’s inability to register.

+The White House, meanwhile, told reporters that the US was “committed to maintaining sanctions relief” for Venezuela — so long as it follows through with its commitment to free and fair elections.

+“It is critical that the Maduro regime recognise and respect the right of all candidates to run,” White House spokesperson Karine Jean-Pierre told reporters.

-Maduro has been alternately negotiating and reneging on minimal electoral guarantees promised to the United States in exchange for relief from oil sanctions.
+Maduro has been alternately negotiating and reneging on electoral guarantees promised to the US in exchange for relief from oil sanctions.

 Two people close to Machado were arrested last week, causing an outcry from Washington, which has already warned it will allow oil sanction relaxations to expire in April if Caracas does not allow free and fair elections.